Australian Government Bureau of Meteorology

 Flinders River to Richmond:

-No observations are currently available for the Flinders River at Richmond Post Office.
-Based on the nearby automatic gauge, the river level is expected to be above the moderate flood level (6.00 m) and relatively steady.
+No current river level observations are available for the Flinders River at Richmond Post Office.
+The river level is expected to be below the minor flood level and rising.

 Flinders River downstream of Richmond:

-The Flinders River at Walkers Bend is currently at 10.54 m and rising, with major flooding.
+The Flinders River at Walkers Bend is currently at 9.43 m and steady, with major flooding.

-The Flinders River at Walkers Bend is expected to remain above the major flood level (8.00 m) well into next week, with slow rises continuing as upstream flows arrive.
+The Flinders River at Walkers Bend is expected to remain above the major flood level (8.00 m) into next week.
+Further rises are possible as upstream flows arrive.

 Flood Safety Advice: